This post has been updated, May 11, 2026.

 Ever felt that way?
 We all have when our hearts are full of pain.

-You have a choice.
+Here’s the choice.
 God’s joy or pain that never leaves.

 When you find yourself immersed in grief or anxiety, pick up God’s Word for relief.
 Give God your pain.